Camp Banning |

 (1852), Imperial County ?

 This Dragoon camp lasted only one day in March as an emergency post during an Indian attack.
-Reportedly located about 20 miles south-southwest of Fort Yuma, it may actually have been in Mexico.
+Reportedly located about 20 miles south-southwest of Fort Yuma, it may actually have been across the international border in Mexico.

 Camp Gaston (1)

-Located on the Colorado River 45 miles (by land) from Fort Yuma.
-Built as a supply depot for Fort Mohave, AZ, then served as an outpost for Fort Yuma intermittently until 1867.
+Located on the Colorado River about 60 miles (by water, or 45 miles by land) from Fort Yuma.
+Built originally as a temporary supply depot for Fort Mohave, AZ, then served as an outpost for Fort Yuma intermittently until 1867.
 Sometimes referred to as Fort Gaston (2).

 Special thanks to Dan Sebby, for information from the California State Military Museum website.Northern California - page 1 | Central California - page 2 | San Francisco Bay Area - page 3